ENGLISH 273 (1) – INTRODUCTION TO LITERATURE: CREATIVE WRITING

 - A course reader will be available for purchases one week prior to class.

 Attendance and participation are mandatory.
 You must have access to a computer in order to keep current through email and your Laulima account, as well as access to a printer to print out first and final drafts of your work.
-Other requirements include a research paper, four original poems and one short story.
-There will be an open-note, take-home midterm.
-A chapbook containing at least 3 finalized poems and your short story, an e-portfolio, and an oral presentation comprise the final exam.
+Other requirements include a research-based critical essay, 5 original poems and one short story.
+There will be an open book, take-home midterm.
+A chapbook containing at least three finalized poems and your short story, an e-portfolio, and an oral presentation comprise the final exam.

 Grading is based on successful completion of the required assignments (80%), attendance, and class participation (20%).

 Chapbook, e-portfolio oral presentation (20%)

 For more information on this course, contact the instructor at firstname.lastname@example.org.